Reviews You Can Rely On

 Why Trust GearLab

 Andy Wellman, a senior reviewer at GearLab since 2013, helped establish this category alongside Rishi, his one-and-a-half-year-old male Goldendor — half Golden Retriever, half golden Labrador Retriever.
-With multiple decades of big granite ascents under his belt and years of experience writing and publishing guidebooks about the impressive sandstone of the Southeast, this devoted rock climber possesses intimate knowledge of all types of gear and the technical expertise to assess the finer points of any harness you put in front of him.
+With multiple decades of big granite rock climbing ascents under his belt and years of experience writing and publishing climbing guidebooks, this devoted rock climber possesses intimate knowledge of all types of gear and the technical expertise to assess the finer points of any harness you put in front of him.

 Analysis and Test Results